Enterprise AI Governance Framework: Build and Operationalize at Scale

 CHIEF EXECUTIVE OFFICER

-Amol is a senior security executive with over 20 years of experience in leading and executing complex IT transformations and security programs.
-He’s a firm believer in achieving security through standardization, avoiding complexity, and that security is achieved using native, easy-to-use technologies.
+Amol is a senior security executive with over 20 years of experience leading and delivering complex IT transformation and cybersecurity programs.
+He believes strong security is achieved through standardization, reduced complexity, and the strategic use of native, easy to manage technologies.